cerebral/cerebral/README.md

 ```

 ## How to create a custom Cerebral VIEW package
 **view** packages in Cerebral just uses an instantiated Cerebral controller to get state, do state changes and listen to state changes.
-The package you create basically just needs to an instance of a Cerebral controller and you will have access to the following information.
+The package you create basically just needs an instance of a Cerebral controller and you will have access to the following information.

 ```js
 // The controller instantiated can be passed to the package.
 With React it is